formspark/documentation/docs/customization/redirection.md

 ## Specifying a custom error redirect URL

+Note: If you don't specify a custom error redirect URL then the configuration from `_redirect` (if present) will automatically be inherited.

 1. Add an input of type `hidden`.
 2. Set the input's name to `_error`.
 3. Set the value to the URL you want to redirect users to.